ballerina-platform/ballerina-release/release-notes/swan-lake-alpha3-release-note.md

 Enabled read/listen for multiple emails in a single TCP connection.
 Each POP3 or IMAP client/listener creation initiates the connection.
-Then email sending, receiving or listening operation can be performed many times.
+Then, the email sending, receiving, or listening operations can be performed many times.
 Finally the client/listener has to be closed.

 POP3 Client example